-It is a personal safety program that teaches strategies you can use to avoid situations where self-defense is required.
+This is a personal safety program that teaches strategies you can use to avoid situations where self-defense may be required.
 This course focuses on proactive courses of action, rather than reactive.
-Criminals prefer easy targets.
-By making yourself more difficult to prey upon, you lessen your risk of criminal attack.
+By making yourself more difficult target to prey upon, you lessen your risk of a criminal attack.
 That means having a personal safety strategy in place before you need it.

 Firearm training is not part of the Refuse To Be A Victim® curriculum.
 The National Rifle Association has other courses that focus on firearm training and can be taken separately.
 Visit www.NRAInstructors.org for more information.